 Annually accredited moderators also moderated 25% of schools as part of the statutory requirement.
 In addition, all SLIS partnerships were strongly advised to use some of the partnership allocation of support to moderate across their schools and all year groups.
 School Effectiveness Partners were also involved in training local partnerships of schools in moderation.
-The teacher assessment data for all schools, KS1 and KS2 was quality assured by the School
+The teacher assessment data for all scheols to the School was quality assured by the School